 Since the focus of ACL can drift to seasons far away, I decided to wait to do a post about Riviera Club until it was actually hitting stores — even if that meant seeing it on some other blogs.
 I really like the clothes, as well as the gentlemen involved and hope they do well with their new endeavor.
 You can check out Riviera Club at Saturdays in NYC, Blackbird in Seattle and Ron Herman in sunny L.A.

 There are only a handful of places that I would want to live in the United States.
 As it happens, Los Angeles is near the top of that list.
-I have a bunch of friends that have departed for Southern Calif., which coupled with the easy living continue to make the idea of living on the West Coast that much more enticing.
+I have a bunch of friends that have departed for Southern Calif., and the easy living out there continues to make the idea of living on the West Coast that much more enticing.
 I came across these vintage shots of L.A. and I thought they would be worth a post here.
-All photos are from the Neat Stuff Blog, who’s author is someone I share a philosophy about vintage images with.
+All photos are from the Neat Stuff Blog, who’s author is someone I share a love of vintage images with.